raphael-group/netmix/README.md

 NetMix
 =======================

 NetMix is an algorithm for identifying altered subnetworks with node scores that are distributed differently from other nodes in the network.
-NetMix improves upon current methods by actively estimating the size of an altered subnetworks using the observed distribution of scores on the network.  *This README is under construction.*
+NetMix improves upon current methods by using a Gaussian Mixture Model to find a less biased estimate the size of an altered subnetwork. *This README is under construction.*

 Setup
 ------------------------
 The setup process for NetMix requires the following steps:

 ### Download
 Download NetMix.
-The following command clones the current Hierarchical HotNet repository from GitHub:
+The following command clones the current NetMix repository from GitHub:

     git clone https://github.com/raphael-group/netmix.git